ichswarox/NotionNext/docusaurus/Resources/docs/3dapp/auto-crop-script.md

 title: Streamline Your Workflow with Aescripts Auto Crop 3 for After Effects
 sidebar_label: Aescripts Auto Crop 3
 description: Auto Crop is an essential tool for After Effects that allows you to instantly crop your composition to the perfect size based on its contents.
-keywords: [After Effects, Auto Crop, crop, composition, AE script, motion graphics, aescripts]
+tags: [After Effects, Auto Crop, crop, composition, AE script, motion graphics, aescripts]
 slug: /aescripts-auto-crop-3
 ---